A Message from the EUA President:

 Fine Arts Projects

-The Auxiliary has been an active supporter of fine arts at Evangel.
+The Advocates have been active supporters of fine arts at Evangel.
 Funds have been provided for the Spence Chapel stage as well as the Barnett Fine Arts rehearsal rooms.

 Later, a Steinway grand piano was purchased for music students and faculty.

-Following the formation of a marching band, the Auxiliary purchased all of the band uniforms.
+Following the formation of a marching band, the Advocates purchased all of the band uniforms.

 Academics and Campus Life

-Other projects funded by the Auxiliary that have contributed to student life, academics and spiritual life for the Evangel community include:
+Other projects funded by the Advocates that have contributed to student life, academics and spiritual life for the Evangel community include:

 - providing thousands of dollars in scholarships since the first Auxiliary scholarship was given in 1960.